Reflection-Based Relative Localization for Cooperative UAV Teams Using Active Markers: Reflection-Based Localization Method

-Let $p_d$ denote the centroid pixel corresponding to the direct \ac{UAV}-emitted light and $p_r$ the centroid of its reflection.
 For a calibrated fisheye camera, the pixel coordinates of $p_d$ and $p_r$ can be converted into 3D unit bearing vectors using the function \emph{cam2world}, which is available in various computer vision libraries, such as \textit{OCamLib}~\cite{scaramuzzaFlexibleTechniqueAccurate2006a}.
 In the following, the coordinate origin is defined at the body frame of the observer.
 The $x$-axis aligns with the horizontal center of the camera and is parallel to the surface, the $y$-axis is also parallel to the surface, and the $z$-axis points upwards (Fig.~\ref{fig:method:tikz_v_view}).
 To account for the roll ($\psi$) and pitch ($\phi$) angles of the observing aircraft, the 3D unit bearing vectors corresponding to $p_d$ and $p_r$ are transformed as follows: